JamalTheGitHub/Python-Basic7-Dictionaries/README.md

 ================================================================================================

-Alright, it is time of an exercise to see if you understand this topic!
+Alright, it is time for an exercise to see if you understand this topic!
 Okay, given what we have learnt so far, I need you to iterate this <strong>dictionary</strong>;

     d = {"James": 18, "Lisa": 17, "Jane": 16, "Andy": 19, "Antonio": 20}